 Perhaps you have to figure out the difference between what someone says and what they mean.

-This kind of thing makes me nuts.
-It’s time wasting.
-Energy draining.
-And not at all productive.
+It’s the kind of thing that makes me nuts.
+Because it’s time wasting, energy draining, and not at all productive.

 Who feels the pain of poor communication?

 The biggest lesson I’ve learned is that it is always worth the time and energy to be clean and clear in communications — especially with poor communicators.

 By not dealing well with poor communicators, I’ve done myself harm.
 And others too.

 Because it always comes back to bite me.

 Too often, they don’t feel the pain of their shoddy communication work.
 Particularly if the bad communicator is someone high in the organization or otherwise in a position of power.

 Whatever the case, the best thing to do is to work to clear things up now rather than deal with the repercussions later on.